rrivirr/rriv-cloud/README.md

 ## Chirpstack k8s
 The k8s files were generated from [this](https://github.com/chirpstack/chirpstack-docker) chirpstack-docker project.

+The Chirpstack Gateway Bridge receives packets from LoRaWAN devices in the field.
+Currently we are hardcoded to a single channel plan, us915_1.
+In order to use multiple channel plans, we need to run separate gateway bridges with their own ClusterIp services, and route to them behind an nginx loadbalancer.

+### Credentials
+Admin credentials are stored in ProtonPass.
+Have an admin create an account for you.

 ## Vault
 Hashicorp Vault is installed in a separate k8s cluster.
 To switch over:
 ```